alvistack/docker-sshd/README.md

 ## Versioning

-### `alvistack/sshd:latest`
+### `YYYYMMDD.Y.Z`

-The `latest` tag matches the most recent [GitHub Release](https://github.com/alvistack/docker-sshd/releases) of this repository.
-Thus using `alvistack/sshd:latest` or `alvistack/sshd` will ensure you are running the most up to date stable version of this image.
+Release tags could be find from [GitHub Release](https://github.com/alvistack/docker-sshd/releases) of this repository.
+Thus using these tags will ensure you are running the most up to date stable version of this image.

-### `alvistack/sshd:<version>`
+### `YYYYMMDD.0.0`

-The version tags are rolling release rebuild by [Travis](https://travis-ci.com/alvistack/docker-sshd) in weekly basis.
+Version tags ended with `.0.0` are rolling release rebuild by [GitLab pipeline](https://gitlab.com/alvistack/docker-sshd/-/pipelines) in weekly basis.
 Thus using these tags will ensure you are running the latest packages provided by the base image project.

 ## License